-Budgeted cost: £ 38,142
+Budgeted cost: £39,708.50

-Activity Evidence that supports this approach Challenge number(s) addressed NELI: purchase, training and implementation.
-Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
+Activity Evidence that supports this approach Challenge number(s) addressed National Literacy Trust Purchase of a programme to improve listening, Early Language acquisition and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1,2,6,8,9

-Phonics and Reading support -KS1 A focus on disadvantaged children's reading frequency.
-EEF Improving Literacy Guidance Report Phonics EEF (educationendowmentfoundation.org.uk) Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1,2,6,8,9 Phonics and Reading support -KS1 A focus on disadvantaged children's reading frequency.
+EEF Improving Literacy Guidance Report Phonics EEF (educationendowmentfoundation.org.uk) Additional Rapid Catch up phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered in collaboration with our local English hub.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: 1,2,6 SENDCo - Use of additional SEND staffing resources to support first line quality teaching in class.
-42% of the SEND register are Pupil Premium.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: 1,2,6

+SENDCo - Use of additional SEND staffing resources to support first line quality teaching in class.
+29% of the SEND register are Pupil Premium.
 Additional targeted interventions across school disadvantaged pupils.
 Recovery catch up using Rapid Phonics (Yr3-4) Daily Readers, Precision Teach and Pixl therapies.
-9, 10 KS2 tuition Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationen-dowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,4,6,9 Use of targeted interventions - (therapies) through PIXIL assessment.
+9, 10 Establishment of bespoke nurture room provision to support pupils' Social Emotional mental health and wellbeing in order that they can effectively access the curriculum effectively despite any additional challenges / ACES they may be experiencing / have experienced.
+Above support to also enable pupils with SEND to access inclusive, adapted provision to meet their needs.
+Development of old Nursery and empty year 1 classroom to develop nurture and provision for SEND children.
+Timetabled use of the room.
+TA to run the sessions/interventions in the resourced areas 9, 10 KS2 tuition Engaging with the National Tutoring Pro-gramme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
+A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationen-dowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,4,6,9 Use of targeted interventions - (therapies) through PIXIL assessment.
 KS2.
-Interventions called therapies that are specifically targeting Year 6 children to accelerate progress towards age expected.
+Interventions known as 'therapies' that are specifically targeting Year 6 children to accelerate progress towards Age Related Expectations.
 1,3,4,6,10